You can turn your TV on and off using your voice and Google Nest or Google Home speaker or display.

 Fix a problem

 If voice commands aren’t working, especially if they've worked before, try the steps below:

 - Make sure that your Chromecast firmware version is updated.

-- Make sure your TV's firmware is updated by checking the TV user manual.
+- Make sure that your TV's firmware is updated by checking the TV user manual.
 You may also contact your TV manufacturer to verify.

-- Make sure CEC is turned on (for some TVs, adjusting certain settings can turn off CEC automatically).
+- Make sure that CEC is turned on (for some TVs, adjusting certain settings can turn off CEC automatically).